Steven Avery: Early convictions

 In March 1981, at age 18, Avery was convicted of burglarizing a bar with a friend.
-After serving ten months of a two-year sentence in the Manitowoc County Jail, he was released on probation and ordered to pay restitution.
+After serving 10 months of a two-year sentence in the Manitowoc County Jail, he was released on probation and ordered to pay restitution.

 In late 1982, two men admitted that, at Avery's suggestion, they threw his cat "in a bonfire and then watched it burn until it died" after Avery had poured gas and oil on it.
 Avery was found guilty of animal cruelty and was jailed until August 1983.
 "I was young and stupid, and hanging out with the wrong people", Avery said later, of his first two incarcerations.

-In January 1985, Avery ran his cousin's car off to the side of the road.
-After she pulled over, Avery pointed a gun at her.
-He was upset and alleged that she had been telling people he had been masturbating on the front lawn, which he stated was not true.
-Avery maintained that the gun was not loaded and that he was trying to stop her from spreading what he alleges are false rumors about him by threatening her with murder, and was not actually prepared to commit murder.
-He was sentenced to six years for "endangering safety while evincing a depraved mind" and possession of a firearm.
+In January 1985, Avery ran his cousin’s car off the side of the road.
+After she pulled over, he pointed a gun at her.
+He was upset and alleged that she had been spreading rumours that he had been masturbating on the front lawn, which he denied.
+Avery maintained that the gun was not loaded and that he only meant to frighten her into stopping what he claimed were false allegations.
+The cousin was the wife of a part-time Manitowoc County sheriff’s deputy.
+Avery was charged with endangering safety while evincing a depraved mind and possession of a firearm.

 Wrongful attempted sexual assault conviction

-In July 1985, a woman was brutally attacked and sexually assaulted while jogging on a Lake Michigan beach.
-Avery was arrested after the victim picked him from a photo lineup, and later from a live lineup.
+These charges later resulted in a six-year sentence, prior to which Avery remained free on bail pending trial.
+By late July 1985, he was still at liberty when a 36-year-old woman was brutally attacked and sexually assaulted while jogging on a Lake Michigan beach.
+Avery was arrested after the victim, Penny Beerntsen, picked him from a photo lineup, and later from a live lineup.
 Although Avery was forty miles away in Green Bay shortly after the attack – an alibi supported by a time-stamped store receipt and sixteen eyewitnesses – he was charged and ultimately convicted of rape and attempted murder, then sentenced to thirty-two years in prison.
 Appeals in 1987 and 1996 were denied by higher courts.

 Around 1995, a Brown County police detective contacted the Manitowoc County Jail, saying that an inmate "had admitted committing an assault years ago in Manitowoc County and that someone else was in jail for it".
 The jail officer transferred the call to the Manitowoc County detective bureau.
 Deputies recalled Sheriff Thomas Kocourek telling them, "We already have the right guy.
 Don't concern yourself with it."